 The provision ultimately aims for all students to be successful at post-16 and go on to make a positive contribution to society.

-Lessons are taught by the most experienced and highest performing teachers in the academy which includes members of the Senior Team, SENCO, Heads of Department and Lead teachers who all have a proven ability to teach outstanding lessons.
+Lessons are taught by the most experienced and highest performing teachers in the school which includes members of the Senior Team, SENCO, Heads of Department and Lead teachers who all have a proven ability to teach outstanding lessons.
 In addition, every lesson is supported by a specialist Learning Support Assistant.
 Each room has a designated Mentor - Learning Support Assistant who liaises with families and coordinates support on a weekly basis.
 The Mentor - Learning Support Assistant is available at the beginning and end of each day and oversees social times to enable consistency and positive professional relationships.

 The Horizons groups provide the foundations for reintegration into all learning through a tailored teaching approach.
 Lessons are individually differentiated to meet the needs of students whilst still providing a curriculum which mirrors the mainstream to allow for potential transition back to mainstream (the curriculum is not narrowed).